aws_cloudwatch_metric_alarm

 Import

-Cloud Metric Alarms can be imported using the alarm_name
+Cloud Metric Alarms can be imported using the alarm_name, e.g.

 $ terraform import aws_cloudwatch_metric_alarm.test alarm-12345